CarbonORM/CarbonPHP/README.md

 or [Laravel](https://laravel.com).
 CarbonPHP's other goals include portability; allowing your webapps to be installed on servers with different operating systems (Windows, Mac, and Linux Support).
 Full MySQL ORM REST generator, and php written database tools designed around the MySQL.
-Windows PHP currently lacks a library capibable of forking.
+Windows PHP currently lacks a library capable of forking.
 Should your development require Windows computers look into [Websocketd.com](Websocketd.com) and the file name "./programs/Websocketd.php".
 I have written a few wiki's in the repo above explaining how to Use sockets in this way.
 I hope to contribute a php library written in C (PHP is written in C) to support this task, however time is a factor.
 Should you feel compelled to help in